ableron/ableron-spring-boot/README.md

 ## Configuration Options
 * `ableron.enabled`: Whether UI composition is enabled.
 Defaults to `true`
-* `ableron.requestTimeoutMillis`: Timeout for HTTP requests.
-Defaults to `5 seconds`
+* `ableron.fragment-request-timeout-millis`: Timeout for requesting fragments.
+Defaults to `3 seconds`
-* `ableron.defaultResponseCacheDurationMillis`: Duration to cache HTTP responses in case neither `Cache-Control` nor `Expires` header is present.
+* `ableron.fragment-default-cache-duration-millis`: Duration to cache fragments in case neither `Cache-Control` nor `Expires` header is present.
 Defaults to `5 minutes`
-* `ableron.maxCacheSizeInBytes`: Maximum size in bytes the response cache may have.
+* `ableron.cache-max-size-in-bytes`: Maximum size in bytes the fragment cache may have.
 Defaults to `10 MB`

 ## Library Development